corentin-junod/DSM-Occlusion/README.md

 *optional parameter*
 Prints information about the GDAL driver and the graphic card.
 Does not impact the output.

-## Build instructions (setting up development environment)
+## Build instructions (setting up a development environment)

 ### Windows

-1. Make sure you have the following software installed
+1. Make sure you have installed the following :
     - [Git](https://git-scm.com/downloads) (used to clone this repository)
     - [Microsoft Visual Studio Community](https://visualstudio.microsoft.com/fr/free-developer-offers/)
       - Install "Desktop development with C++" including :
-          - MSVC C++ x64/x86 build tools
+          - "*MSVC C++ x64/x86 build tools*"
-          - C++ CMake tools for Windows
+          - "*C++ CMake tools for Windows*"
-          - Windows SDK for your current Windows installation (named "Windows X SDK")
+          - Windows SDK for your current Windows installation (ex. "*Windows 11 SDK*" for Windows 11)
     - [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit)
-    - GDAL
+    - GDAL / GDAL-devel
-      - The easiest way to get GDAL is to install [OSGeo4W](https://trac.osgeo.org/osgeo4w)
+      - The easiest way to get GDAL is through [OSGeo4W](https://trac.osgeo.org/osgeo4w)
-      - You can either install GDAL by using the installer manually or by running the command `osgeo4w-setup.exe -q -r -s https://download.osgeo.org/osgeo4w/v2/ -P gdal gdal-devel`
+      - You can either automatically install GDAL by running the following command in a terminal :
+      `osgeo4w-setup.exe -q -r -s https://download.osgeo.org/osgeo4w/v2/ -P gdal -P gdal-devel`

 2. Clone this repository

-3. Open a "x64 Native Tools Command Prompt for VS 2022" (or your current VS version) and navigate to the repository root.
+3. Open a "x64 Native Tools Command Prompt for VS 2022" (or your current VS version).
+Can be found by searching for it in the Windows.

 4. Navigate to the repository root and generate the project using the command `cmake -B ./build`

-5. Build the project using
+5. Build the project using `msbuild ./build/DEM_Occlusion.sln`
+To build in x64 release, use `msbuild ./build/DEM_Occlusion.sln /p:Configuration=Release /p:Platform=x64`

+6. By default, the executable is generated in *./build/Debug*, *./build/Release*, *./build/x64/Release* or *./build/x64/Release* based on the build parameters.
+To specify a custom output folder, add a `/p:OutDir=<output_directory>` parameter.

+7. To start the executable, add the folder containing the GDAL .dll files to your PATH environment variable.
+If installed using OSGeo4W, the default path is *C:\OSGeo4W\bin*.

 #### Troubleshooting